 Ouaga 2000 district is not without controversy and has the late Muammar Gaddafi’s fingerprints all over it, a new neighbourhood (the project was unveiled at a French-African summit in 1996), located 10 kilometres to the south-east of Ouagadougou, it is now home to embassies, ministries and lux homes.
 Dependent on who you ask it was either a blueprint for the future or a vanity project of the now-deposed dictator.

-When I first saw Mathew Jones’ photos of Burkina Faso on Instagram I immediately remembered a brilliant exhibition at MoMA in New York last summer of the work of the late Congolese sculptor and visionary Bodys Isek Kingelez, called City Dreams.
+When I first saw Mathew Jones’ photos of Burkina Faso on Instagram I immediately remembered a brilliant exhibition at MoMA in New York of the late Congolese sculptor and visionary Bodys Isek Kingelez, called City Dreams.
 Kingelez made the most extraordinary imagined cities out of styrofoam, paper, foil, stickers and cardboard, he described himself as ‘Someone who dreams of what doesn’t exist’.
 His designs were all about a new African vision in a post-colonial, post-cold war world.
 Seeing Ouaga 2000 was like looking at a super-sized segment of one of Kingelez’s dream cities.

 We needed to ask Matthew more;